AmrAnwar/Linux-server-configration-/README.md

 ` ssh -v grader@<public_ip>` and the os will look for the file in .ssh folder

 ## Change ssh default port and add UFW
-`nano sudo vim /etc/ssh/sshd_config` change to port 2200 or any availabe number then exit `sudo service ssh restart`
+`nano sudo vim /etc/ssh/sshd_config`
+1- change to port 2200 or any availabe number
+2- PermitRootLogin no
+then exit
+`sudo service ssh restart`
 ## enable UFW
 ```shell